cozy/cozy-setup/README.md

 # Cozy Setup

 Cozy Setup contains all stuff needed to install cozy on a fresh debian server.
-Validate on a debian squeeze 32 bits

 # How To Install Cozy Environnement

-Get a system up to date and install the daemon manager upstart.
+The installation requires system up to date with upstart as daemon manager.

-You should use this kind of command
+You can do it with following commands.

 > guest$ sudo apt-get update
 > guest$ sudo apt-get upgrade
 > guest$ sudo apt-get install upstart
 > guest$ sudo reboot now

-Launch the Fabric script to launch the cozy install
+Then use the Fabric script to launch the cozy install

 > host$ fab -H user@ip:port install

-You should answer about wired questions to construct your SSL certificat.
-Don't care about that.
+Fill what you want when installer will ask you information about the certificate.

 Be patient some commands or app deployements could take few minutes.
 It depends about your network and your hardware capabilities.

 # Test

-You would access to https://IP:80 to create your login and access your instance.
+If nothing goes wrong, you can access to https://IP:80 to create your cozy main account.

 The port 80 must be open on the (virtual) machine.

-In extenso with Vagrant, uncomment this line in the Vagrantfile and reload the vm.
+For Vagrant user, uncomment this line in the Vagrantfile and reload the vm.

 > config.vm.network :hostonly, "192.168.33.10"